 Other hobbies that she participates in are tennis, preferably doubles, and she loves cooking for friends as well as enjoys gardening in the fall and spring.
 Professionally, she has not always just been a dance instructor, “I spent over 20 years succeeding in corporate America.
 I do enjoy business and entrepreneurship, start-up companies, finance and strategy.
 I need that left brained expression of myself as much as I need dance and movement,” Michele said.
 When it comes to teaching others, Michele “loves connecting with other creatives and others sincere about living a life full of self-expression, happiness and health.
 When I teach it sparks my creativity and joy.
 It feels great to help others feel good in their bodies.”

-Michele is offering yoga on Thursdays at The Rialto Theater at 8:30 pm and also private, in-home instruction through her business, Transformation Yoga.
+Michele is offering yoga on Thursdays at The Rialto Theatre at 8:30 pm and also private, in-home instruction through her business, Transformation Yoga.